-Just remember that you can't evolve your main partner Pokemon and will have to used wild caught Eevees and Pikachus.
+Just remember that you can't evolve your main partner Pokémon, and will have to use wild-caught Eevees and Pikachus.

 Ice Stone Evolutions

-The Ice Stone can be used to make 2 evolutions, but they are both Alolan forms so they're not necessary for your Pokedex.
+The Ice Stone can be used to make two evolutions, but they are both Alolan forms, so they're not necessary for your Pokédex.

 - Alolan Vulpix to Alolan Ninetails